 In a Container

-The soil of the basil plant should be wet whatever it is growing in the outside or inside.
-So water the plant properly in a day to keep the plant-soil wet.
+The soil of the basil plant should be wet whether it is growing on the outside or inside.
+So water the plant properly every day to keep the plant-soil wet.
 But remember water the plant at its base, not on the leaves of the plants.

 Pruning the Basil